WatchOutNewsAgency/wona.github.com/_posts/2018-06-06-architecture-at-iit-roorkee.md

 2. 	**The Studio:** Each year has its own studio which is essentially a large room where they do their drafting and other classwork.
 This room (and the Department of Architecture and Planning) is open 24x7, and it steadily becomes a second home for the class.
 This where we host midnight birthday parties and work for hours at an end.

 3. 	**Curious Columns:** The spring semester of 2018 saw the birth of “Curious Columns”, a department group that aims to bring passionate students together for discussions and workshops, and aims to provide a platform to share knowledge, ideas and opportunities to work with each other.
-A detailed manifesto can be found [here](https://drive.google.com/open?id=1ika5se3POBtjh1uJgI57GetLqxOyLiVr).
+A detailed manifesto can be found <span style="color:#0645AD">[here](https://drive.google.com/open?id=1ika5se3POBtjh1uJgI57GetLqxOyLiVr)</span>.

 4.  **Togetherness:** Each batch is a closely knit unit.
 This can be attributed to their small size, as well as numerous, recurring group assignments.
 Archi waale are almost always seen together at different spots on the campus; by the end of the second year or so, one establishes a deep familiarity with the rest of the batch, something that is peculiar only to Architecture.